openmod-tracker/VeraGrid/doc/md_source/topology.md

 $$V = Y^{-1} \times I^*$$

 However, $Y$ may not always be invertible for any arbitrary collection of equipment.
-This necessitates finding sub-circuits.
-Additionally, certain branches in the circuit might have zero impedance, making $Y$ singular.
-We must eliminate these problematic branches as part of the processing.
+This is because certain branches in the circuit might have zero impedance, making $Y$ singular.
+Or simply because there are grid parts disconnected from the rest, making $Y$ also singular.

-Broadly, topology processing involves the following steps:
+The topology processing involves the following steps:

 1. **Reduce problematic branches:** Address switches and jumpers that cause singularities.
 2. **Find the simulatable islands:** Identify isolated groups of interconnected elements.